 A trailblazer in film and television, Dr. Angelou wrote the screenplay and composed the score for the 1972 film Georgia, Georgia.
-Her script, the first by an African American woman ever to be filmed, was nominated for a Pulitzer Prize.
+Her script, the first by an African-American woman ever to be filmed, was nominated for a Pulitzer Prize.

-Dr. Angelou has served on two presidential committees, was awarded the Presidential Medal of Arts in 2000, the Lincoln Medal in 2008, has received three Grammy Awards, and holds more than thirty honorary degrees.
+Dr. Angelou served on two presidential committees, was awarded the Presidential Medal of Arts in 2000, the Lincoln Medal in 2008, received three Grammy Awards, and held more than thirty honorary degrees.
 President Bill Clinton requested that she compose a poem to read at his inauguration in 1993.
 Dr. Angelou’s reading of her poem “On the Pulse of the Morning” was broadcast live around the world.
 In November of 2013, the National Book Foundation presented Dr. Angelou with the 2013 Literarian Award for Outstanding Service to the American Literary Community.

 I Know Why the Caged Bird Sings (Random House Digital, Inc., 2009)

 Maya Angelou reads her poem “On the Pulse of Morning” at the 1993 presidential inauguration of Bill Clinton.